 - The top two senior and intermediate showmen from each of horse, beef, sheep, swine, and goat showmanship will compete in the Round Robin Contest.
-(Must be purple ribbon winners) - Do not enter this contest on the Fair Entry Form. - Exhibitor must have number on back and wear 4-H Dress Code. - Previous Round Robin winners may not compete in the Round Robin Contest but can in the individual species Showmanship. - If a member qualifies for Round Robin in more than one species, they must pick one species to show. - If a showman cannot show in the Round Robin for one of the above reasons, or if someone qualifies for Round Robin and declines to participate, then the next highest place purple winner may enter the Round Robin.
-Positions will be left blank, if no one qualifies. - In case of a tie, the following tie breaker scores will be used in order: - Showing own animal - Appearance of exhibitor's own animal - Appearance of exhibitor - Oldest exhibitor - There will be a Champion and Reserve Champion in both senior and intermediate divisions. - Champions will receive a traveling trophy for one vear.
+(Must be purple ribbon winners) - Do not enter this contest on the Fair Entry Form. - Exhibitor must have number on back and wear 4-H Dress Code according to the species they were selected to represent. - Previous Round Robin winners may not compete in the Round Robin Contest but can in the individual species Showmanship. - If a member qualifies for Round Robin in more than one species, they must pick one species to show. - If a showman cannot show in the Round Robin for one of the above reasons, or if someone qualifies for Round Robin and declines to participate, then the next highest place purple winner may enter the Round Robin.
+Positions will be left blank, if no one qualifies. - In case of a tie, the following tie breaker scores will be used in order: - Showing own animal - Appearance of exhibitor's own animal - Appearance of exhibitor - Oldest exhibitor - There will be a Champion and Reserve Champion in both senior and intermediate divisions. - Champions will receive a traveling trophy for one year.